Equipping The Saints For Ministry: A Partnership Approach

 Immanuel Velasco • September 18, 2025

-We don't see ourselves as a replacement for the church, but rather as a partner in its mission.
+We do not see ourselves as a replacement for the church, but rather as a partner in its mission.
 Our goal is to work alongside congregations to help them fulfill their calling to "equip the saints for the work of ministry" (Ephesians 4:12).

 Equipping the Saints for Ministry: A Partnership Approach